ethanmoffat/EndlessClient/README.md

 <a name="Download" />Download+Play
 -------------

 There is a [Release Binary ZIP](https://github.com/ethanmoffat/EndlessClient/blob/master/Release.zip?raw=true) available for download for those not interested in building the source.
-It is up to date as of 4/20/15.
+It is up to date as of 06 May 2016.

-You will need to install the [XNA Game Framework](http://www.microsoft.com/en-us/download/details.aspx?id=20914) and the [.NET framework 4.0](http://www.microsoft.com/en-us/download/details.aspx?id=17718) (if you don't have .NET installed already).

-Gameplay is pretty simple since you can't do much yet.
-Walking is done with the arrow keys.
-Attacking is done by holding left or right CTRL key.
-Mouse is used for interacting with items that drop on the map (single-click to pick up).
-You can click+drag items around the inventory as well.
-Double-click inventory items to equip them, or open the "Paperdoll" and drag+drop between the inventory and the active equipment.
-You can right-click other players to get a menu of interactive options for that player too.

-I encourage everyone to try and break things and file bug reports (see project "Issues").
-The more testing the better!
+The client is dependent on MonoGame and .Net 4.5.
+Since it uses MonoGame, the .Net implementation it runs on is Mono.

 **Special Note**: Copyrighted sound, graphics, and other data files are not included in the release zip.
-Instructions for getting these files are included at the end of the "Building the Source" section below.
+See [how to obtain the original copyrighted files](#CopyrightedFiles) section from the original game client.

 <a name="Source" />Building the Source
 ---------------------

 There are a few prerequisites that need to be installed before the source can be built.
-Primary development environment for this project is VS 2013 w/ Update 2 on Win8.1 x64 (recently updated to VS2013 Update 5 on Win10 x64).
+The primary development environment is Visual Studio 2013 on Windows 10 Professional x64.
+The solution should be compatible with other IDEs that support MonoGame.

-These instructions have been tested in a Virtual Machine running Windows 7 Professional x64 With SP1.
+These are legacy instructions, tested on a Virtual Machine running Windows 7 Professional x64 With SP1.
+Updated instructions coming soon (in a couple hours)

+(Note: references to official XNA files are incorrect - the project is now MonoGame ONLY)

 1. Install Windows and run windows update cyclically until there are no more
 2. Install Visual Studio 2013 ([the **free** Community Edition also works](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) if you don't have a licensed full version)
 3. Install the [XNA 4.0 Refresh](https://mxa.codeplex.com/releases/view/117230) visual studio extension and its dependencies.
 These are all included in the linked .zip file (four prereqs + the extension itself also, [take a look at this](https://bitbucket.org/rbwhitaker/xna-beyond-vs-2010/src/))
  1. Follow the [instructions here](https://stackoverflow.com/questions/28008970/how-to-install-xna-in-visual-studio-2015-preview/28009075) to get the VSIX installed on Visual Studio 2015
-4. Optionally: Install [JetBrains ReSharper](https://www.jetbrains.com/resharper/) (student licenses are **free**!)
+4. Optionally: Install [JetBrains ReSharper](https://www.jetbrains.com/resharper/) (student licenses are **free** with a .edu email address!)
 5. Install your favorite git client and fork the latest changes (I highly recommend [Atlassian SourceTree](http://www.sourcetreeapp.com/))
 6. If you would like to build the mono project, download and install the [MonoGame framework](http://www.monogame.net/downloads/)
 7. Build the solution in VS 2013 (see note about EOCLI below).
 Copy the required files to the bin\x86\debug\ or bin\x86\release\ folder (see below)